-Eight reasons to switch from Excel to web-based partner reporting in 2021
+Eight reasons to switch from Excel to web-based partner reporting

 As programme achievements and response expectations increase, the role of complete and meaningful data comes into the spotlight.
 Data reported at all levels, from the field offices to the regional office or the Headquarters, becomes equally crucial to achieve a comprehensive overview.